Comparison of top chess players throughout history: Levon Aronian (2012, 2015, and 2022)

 In a 2012 interview, Levon Aronian stated that he considers Alexander Alekhine the best player of all time.

-In a 2015 interview after the 8th round of the Sinquefield Cup, Levon Aronian stated that he considers Garry Kasparov the strongest player of all time.
+During the Sinquefield Cup 2015, Aronian stated that he considers Garry Kasparov the strongest player of all time.

-In a 2022 interview after the 5th round of the first leg in FIDE Grand Prix 2022, when asked if he thought that in the future Garry Kasparov or Magnus Carlsen would be considered the 'GOAT' (Greatest Of All Time), Levon Aronian stated that "I kind of feel that Magnus will be the greatest for a long long time, because for me he is probably already the greatest but it is still continuing.
+During the FIDE Grand Prix 2022, Aronian stated that "I kind of feel that Magnus will be the greatest for a long long time, because for me he is probably already the greatest but it is still continuing.
 It will take a long time to beat his achievements."

-Magnus Carlsen (2012, 2015, 2020 and 2021)
+Magnus Carlsen (2012 – 2026)

 In 2012, Magnus Carlsen said that Kasparov is the greatest player of all time, adding that while Fischer may have been better at his best, Kasparov remained at the top for much longer.

-In December 2015 he said he would like to play Fischer and Kasparov at their peak performance.

 In January 2020, Carlsen said, "Kasparov had 20 years uninterrupted as the world No 1.
 And I would say for very few of those years was there any doubt that he was the best player.
 He must be considered as the best in history."
 He made a similar claim in 2021, saying "Garry Kasparov, in my opinion, the greatest player there's ever been..."